 The Council of Europe/UNESCO Recognition Convention is the only legally binding text of the Bologna Process.
-As of January 16, 2009, 42 Bologna members have ratified the Convention, while 4 members have yet to do so1.
-The total number of ratifications - including non-members of the Bologna Process - is now 48.
+As of April 20, 2009, 42 Bologna members have ratified the Convention, while 4 members have yet to do so1.
+The total number of ratifications - including non-members of the Bologna Process - is now 48 while five countries - including three members of the Bologna Process - have signed but not ratified the Convention.
 The development of policy and practice in recognition is furthered by the ENIC and NARIC Networks, which are served jointly by the Council of Europe, UNESCO/CEPES and the European Commission.

 The Council of Europe will continue to play a leading role in recognition policy, in close cooperation with UNESCO and the European Commission.
 Recognition issues in the Bologna Process will remain high on the agenda of the ENIC and NARIC Networks, which - through their connection to other UNESCO regions - will also play an important role in facilitating recognition between qualifications from the EHEA and those from other areas of the world.
 The ENIC and NARIC Networks will in particular continue to develop policy and practice with a view to arriving at a greater measure of common practice in the interpretation of "substantial differences".
 This key concept of the Lisbon Recognition Convention designates differences between a foreign qualification and similar qualifications from the host country that are sufficiently important to warrant non-recognition or partial recognition of the foreign qualification.
-The aim of the ENIC/NARIC work on this issue is to ensure that this concept is interpreted reasonably and that it not be given a too narrow interpretation.
-The annual ENIC/NARIC meetings in București in June 2007 as well as in Malta in June 2008 included an extensive discussion of this issue.
-The Working Group has now completed its work, but the issue will remain on the agenda of the Networks and a publication on the topic is under preparation in the Council of Europe Higher Education Series.
+The aim of the ENIC/NARIC work on this issue is to ensure that this concept is interpreted reasonably and that it is not given a too narrow interpretation.
+The annual ENIC/NARIC meetings in Bucureşti in June 2007 as well as in Malta in June 2008 included an extensive discussion of this issue.
+The Working Group, for which the Council of Europe provided the Secretariat, has now completed its work, but the issue will remain on the agenda of the Networks and a publication on the topic is under preparation in the Council of Europe Higher Education Series.

-1 A constantly updated list of ratifications and signatures may be found at http://conventions.coe.int/; search for ETS 165.
-The four "Bologna countries" that have yet to ratify the Convention, as of January 16, 2009, are Belgium, Greece, Italy and Spain.
+&lt;sup>1 A constantly updated list of ratifications and signatures may be found at http://conventions.coe.int/; search for ETS 165.
+The four "Bologna countries" that have yet to ratify the Convention, as of April 20, 2009, are Belgium, Greece, Italy and Spain.
+Of these four countries, all except Greece have signed the Convention.

 The ENIC and NARIC Networks have also analyzed the national action plans on recognition with a view to identifying common issues and potential problems.
 The analysis has been carried out by a working party for which the Council of Europe has provided the secretariat.
-Andrejs Rauhvargers is the main author of the report, which was submitted to the BFUG at its meeting in October 2008.
+Andrejs Rauhvargers is the main author of the report, which was submitted to and accepted by the BFUG at its meeting in October 2008.
 It will also be the subject of a publication in the Council of Europe Higher Education Series.